Away With The Steiners

 Early morning golden hues from a different angle.

-Is it worth visiting the Taj Mahal?
+Is it Worth Visiting the Taj Mahal?

-It is a powerful site.
-Everything about visiting the Taj Mahal is intense.
 There are crowds and heaps of people all around and no matter how early you arrive to beat them to it there will be someone in every photo you try to take.

-But it is worth embracing it all.
 It truly is one of the few places in the world that regardless of how many photos or images you’ve seen of the Taj Mahal before, it is unmatched and breathtaking in real life.

-Of course, Agra and India have much more to see than just the Taj Mahal.
 But the Taj Mahal is undoubtedly an icon of India and even more wonderous to visit in person.

 Up close and personal with this incredible Wonder of the World.